eslint/eslint/docs/user-guide/configuring.md

 If a glob pattern starts with `/`, the pattern is relative to the base directory of the config file.
 For example, `/foo.js` in `lib/.eslintrc.json` matches to `lib/foo.js` but not `lib/subdir/foo.js`.

-If `--config` option provides a config, the ignore patterns that start with `/` in the config are relative to the current working directory rather than the base directory of the given config.
+If a config is provided via the `--config` CLI option, the ignore patterns that start with `/` in the config are relative to the current working directory rather than the base directory of the given config.
 For example, if `--config configs/.eslintrc.json` is present, the ignore patterns in the config are relative to `.` rather than `./configs`.

 ### `.eslintignore`